ClickHouse/ClickHouse/benchmark/README.md

 2. The table consists of exactly 99 997 497 records.
 This is rather small by modern standards but allows to perform tests in a reasonable time.

 3. While this benchmark allows testing distributed systems, and it includes multi-node and serverless cloud-native setups, most of the results so far have been obtained on a single node setup.

 4. The benchmark runs queries one after another and does not test a workload with concurrent requests; neither does it test for system capacity.
 Every query is run only a few times and this allows some variability in the results.

 6. Many setups and systems are different enough to make direct comparison tricky.
 It is not possible to test the efficiency of storage used for in-memory databases, or the time of data loading for stateless query engines.
 The goal of the benchmark is to give the numbers for comparison and let you derive the conclusions on your own.

-TLDR: *All Benchmarks Are Bastards*.
+TLDR: *All Benchmarks Are ~~Bastards~~ Liars*.

 ## Rules and Contribution

 ### How To Add a New Result

 To introduce a new system, simply copy-paste one of the directories and edit the files accordingly:
-- `benchmark.sh`: this is the main script to run the benchmark on a fresh VM; Ubuntu 22.04 or newer should be used by default, or any other system if this is specified in the comments.
-The script is not necessarily can be run in a fully automated manner - it is recommended to always copy-paste the commands one by one and observe the results.
+- `benchmark.sh`: this is the main script to run the benchmark on a fresh VM; Ubuntu 22.04 or newer should be used by default, or any other system if specified in the comments.
+The script is not necessarily can be run in a fully automated manner - it is recommended always to copy-paste the commands one by one and observe the results.
 For managed databases, if the setup requires clicking in the UI, write a `README.md` instead.
 - `README.md`: contains comments and observations if needed.
 For managed databases, it can describe the setup procedure instead of a shell script.
 - `create.sql`: a CREATE TABLE statement.
 If it's a NoSQL system, another file like `wtf.json` can be presented.
 - `queries.sql`: contains 43 queries to run;